-Equation (\ref{a_a_composite_2}) asserts that in sequence ${{T} \setminus \lambda \mathcal P}$ for each $p \in A$ there are two disjoint subsequences of zero terms the indices of them forms arithmetic progressions with the common difference equal to $p$.
-Equation (\ref{b_b_composite_2}) asserts that in sequence ${{T} \setminus \lambda \mathcal P}$ for each $p \in B$ there are two disjoint subsequences of zero terms the indices of them forms arithmetic progressions with the common difference equal to $p$.
+Equation (\ref{a_a_composite_2}) asserts that in sequence ${{T} \setminus \lambda \mathcal P}$ for each $p \in A$ there are two infinite disjoint subsequences of zero terms, the indices of which form arithmetic progressions with the same common difference $p \in A$.
+Equation (\ref{b_b_composite_2}) asserts that in sequence ${{T} \setminus \lambda \mathcal P}$ for each $p \in B$ there are two infinite disjoint subsequences of zero terms, the indices of which form arithmetic progressions with the same common difference $p \in B$.
 The proof follows from the statement $A \cup B \supset \mathcal P$. \end{proof}